Naor-Yekutiely/MATLAB-BOT-project/README.md

 - At each step of the game, the robot must decide which direction to move and which distance.
 - In each turn, the robot loses fuel as a function of the distance it moves.
 - If the robot has reached a fuel tank, the amount of fuel in the robot increases according to the amount of fuel in the tank.
-- If the robot has reached the bomb(mine), the amount of fuel of the robot decreases.
+- If the robot has reached a bomb(mine), the amount of fuel of the robot decreases.

 The robot (robostrategy function) has full access to all the information about the game mode; that is, the robot knows:
 - The location and size of each bomb(mine) and fuel tank